99003721/Python-Mini-Project/1_Requirements/Readme.md

 # 4W&#39;s and 1&#39;H

 ## Who:
-*
-Corporate sector,
+* Corporate sector,
-Professionals at industrial level
+Professionals at industrial level.
 * Evaluating data of Interns at Nalanda